nchap22/NYC_Citibike_Challenge/README.md

 The purpose of this analysis was to be able to demonstrate if males or females check out bikes longer than the other.
 Also, it was to investigate the number of bike trips that males versus females take for each hour of each day of the week.
 Lastly, the analysis was done to display the number of bike trips males versus females took each day of the week.

 ## 2. Results:
-o	There are at least seven visualizations for the NYC Citibike analysis (7 pt) o	There is a description of the results for each visualization (7 pt)
+	There are at least seven visualizations for the NYC Citibike analysis (7 pt) There is a description of the results for each visualization (7 pt)
 1. <img width="618" alt="Gender" src="https://user-images.githubusercontent.com/110268006/215303918-157d2323-70b3-4f4d-8b7b-c0b2b29591b2.png">
 <img width="638" alt="Customer Type" src="https://user-images.githubusercontent.com/110268006/215303923-8fc5a963-577b-448a-a2e8-1c0e899c7146.png">
 <img width="683" alt="Gender and Customer Type" src="https://user-images.githubusercontent.com/110268006/215303926-1396ec71-346a-4f3c-aa5b-a9e732def5fc.png">